Is it just me or is anybody else alarmed by the amount of violence in web copywriting nowadays?

 Words can and do hurt.

-Not only that, words evoke feelings, affect our self-esteem, and even shape our destinies (just ask the Law of Attraction folks).
+Not only that, words evoke feelings, affect our self-esteem, and shape our behavior.

 I can't argue with that.
 Violence, oddly enough, is gratifying.
 Just look at the blockbuster movies.
 Most of them are violent.